earthlab/hub-ops/docs/source/daily-operations/modify-remove-hub.rst

 It is important to note that this admin interface works well for a hub working on a local server or virtual machine.
-However when running through Kubernetes using Google Cloud (which is our current setup), most of the admin tasks will need to be performed directly through kubernetes and google cloud rather than in the admin interface.
+However when running through Kubernetes using Google Cloud (which is our current setup), most of the admin tasks will need to be performed directly through Kubernetes and google cloud rather than in the admin interface.

 Some features of the build in hub admin panel that will not work include the